1975 Giro d'Italia

 The 1975 Giro d'Italia was the 58th running of the Giro, one of cycling's Grand Tours.
 It started in Milan, on 17 May, with a set of split stages and concluded with a summit finish to the Passo dello Stelvio, on 7 June, with another split stage, consisting of an individual time trial and a mass-start stage.
-A total of 90 riders from nine teams entered the 22-stage race, that was won by Italian Fausto Bertoglio of the Jolly Ceramica team.
+A total of 90 riders from nine teams entered the 22-stage race, that was won by Italian Fausto Bertoglio of the Jollj Ceramica team.
 The second and third places were taken by Spaniard Francisco Galdós and Italian Felice Gimondi, respectively.

 Amongst the other classifications that the race awarded, Brooklyn's Roger De Vlaeminck won the points classification and Andrés Oliva and Francisco Galdós of KAS won the mountains classification.
 Brooklyn finished as the winners of the team points classification.
 Roger De Vlaeminck won seven stages.

 Teams

-A total of nine teams were invited to participate in the 1975 Giro d'Italia.
+Nine teams were invited by the race organizers to participate in the 1975 edition of the Giro d'Italia In total, 58 riders were from Italy, while the remaining 37 riders came from: Belgium (10), Spain (10), the Netherlands (7), Switzerland (2), Colombia (1), New Zealand (1), and Norway (1).
 Each team sent a squad of ten riders, which meant that the race started with a peloton of 90 cyclists.

-From the riders that began this edition, 70 made it to the finish on the Passo dello Stelvio.
+Of those starting, 21 were riding the Giro d'Italia for the first time.
+The average age of riders was 27.2 years, ranging from 21–year–old Gianbattista Baronchelli (Scic) to 34–year–old Franco Bitossi (Scic).
+The team with the youngest average rider age was Bassi Frisol (24), while the oldest was Bianchi-Campagnolo (28).
+From those that started, 70 made it to the finish on the Passo dello Stelvio.

 The teams entering the race were:

+The winner of the previous edition, Eddy Merckx, was planning to defend his title, but fell ill two days before the start.
+His team Molteni had been fully prepared to help Merckx win his sixth Giro title, but without their leader they decided it was useless to start.